 - If you could marry anyone in the world, who would it be and why?

-- If you knew that you only had one year to live, what would you change in your life?
+- If a crystal ball told you that you only had one year to live, what would you change in your life?

 - Do you think confessions make a relationship stronger?